about:

 journal articles / book chapters

-Muecke et al (2025) ‘Saltfish: ecologies of creative processes’ in Anna Hickey-Moody, Suvi Pihkala, Gretchen Coombs, Marissa Willcox, eds.
-New Materialist Affirmations: Creative Research Interventions in Methods and Practice, Edinburgh University Press:UK
+Muecke et al (2025) ‘Saltfish: ecologies of creative processes’ in Anna Hickey-Moody et al., (eds), New Materialist Affirmations: Creative Research Interventions in Methods and Practice, Edinburgh University Press:UK

-Eadie J & Muecke S (2025) ‘Seaside Concepts: Walking and Writing the Lurujarri Trail’ in Felicity Picken & Emma Waterton (eds), Shores, Surfaces and Depths: Oceanic Cultures, Routledge: New York
+Eadie J & Muecke S (2025) ‘Seaside Concepts: Walking and Writing the Lurujarri Trail’ in Felicity Picken & Emma Waterton (eds), Shores, Surfaces and Depths: Oceanic Cultures, Routledge: NY.

 Muecke S et al., (2022) ‘Saltfish: Ecologies of Creative Processes‘ in Sydney Review of Books